-Log-on and log-off administration - If you decide to register with our site, so as, for example, to use one of our online services, session cookies help with the log-on and log-off process.
-The cookies enable us to recognize your log-on ID when you log on so that we do not establish a duplicate registration record for you.
+- Log-on and log-off administration - If you decide to register with our site, so as, for example, to use one of our online services, session cookies help with the log-on and log-off process.
+The cookies enable us to recognise your log-on ID when you log on so that we do not establish a duplicate registration record for you.

-Transactions and site usability - We use session cookies to improve how you navigate through our website and conduct transactions.
-As examples, session cookies are used to maintain your online session as you browse over several pages; to store and prepopulate information so that you do not have to re-enter the same information twice.
+- Transactions and site usability - We use session cookies to improve how you navigate through our website and conduct transactions.
+As examples, session cookies are used to maintain your online session as you browse over several pages; to store and pre-populate information so that you do not have to re-enter the same information twice.

 ATech may also use "persistent cookies".
 A persistent cookie is a small piece of text stored on your computer's hard drive for a defined period of time, after which the cookie is erased.
 ATech will not collect or link to personal information through persistent cookies without your express consent.

 The ATech site contains links to other sites.
 We are ultimately not responsible for the privacy practices or the content of such web sites.
 We encourage you to read and understand the privacy policies on those websites prior to providing any information to them.

 Our Service Platforms

 We may collect non-personal information from you such as browser type, operating system, IP address, and web pages visited to help us operate both our web site and our associated service platforms.

 Our service platforms may log the following information which is provided by your browser ("user agent") only: